aws-samples/amazon-transcribe-comprehend-podcast/README.md

 ## Amazon Transcribe Comprehend Podcast

 A demo application that transcribes and indexes podcast episodes so the listeners can explore and discover episodes of interest and podcast owners can do analytics on the content over time.
-This solution leverages Amazon Transcribe, Amazon Comprehend, Amazon ElasticSearch, AWS Step Functions and AWS Lambda.
+This solution leverages Amazon Transcribe, Amazon Comprehend, Amazon Elasticsearch, AWS Step Functions and AWS Lambda.

 ### High-level Architecture